bergesinstitute/graf-method/book-3-unit-5.md

 3. ¿Qué comida preparaba la abuela de la persona del texto los viernes?
 4. ¿Por qué no trabajaba la abuela de la persona del texto?
 5. ¿Qué hacían los abuelos de la persona del texto cada domingo?

-## 5. Traducir.
-Puedes usar un diccionario para las palabras que no conoces.

-1. On May 22nd, there was a party in my apartment.
-2. I arrived at the house.
-My mother was watching TV and my father was cooking in the kitchen.
-3. There was an interesting concert last Saturday at Lincoln Center.
-4. At the party, there was a lot of food.
-Also, there were musicians playing music.
-5. There was a book on the table.
-6. There were two cats at Peter's apartment.
-7. There was music at the restaurant.
-At 6 PM, there was a magic show (espectáculo de magia).
-8. I dance salsa perfectly.
-9. I run rapidly and Irene runs slowly.
-10. When I was living in Valencia, I used to go to the beach a lot.
-11. Last night, while I was writing, my dog was sleeping.
-12. When I was a kid, I used to play the piano every day.
-13. Can you kindly go to the supermarket?
-14. Fortunately, my aunt visited my brother last week.
-When we were living in Bogotá, she would never visit my brother.
-15. Surprisingly, my friend Peter and his wife were happy.
-16. My cousin James was always sad when he would sing out of tune (desafinado) at the karaoke.

-## 6. Números ordinales

-5th

-9th

-1st

-3rd

-10th

-second

-fourth

-7th

-sixth